sueszli/optimal-tree-solver/docs/report.md

 # hardness results

-theorem 2 reduces the hitting set problem HS to DTS/DTD and shows that $\{sol,  D_{\max}\}$ alone do not yield FTP tractability, even if all the features are booleans.
+theorem 2 reduces the hitting set problem HS to DTS/DTD and shows that $\{sol,  D_{\max}\}$ alone do not yield FPT tractability, even if all the features are booleans.

-however, when the hitting set has a bounded size, the problem becomes FTP tractable. this is equivalent to $\delta_{\max}$ in our original problem and is naturally small for most datasets (see table 1). this approach to finding parameters is called "deconstruction of intractability".
+however, when the hitting set has a bounded size, the problem becomes fixed-parameter tractable. this is equivalent to $\delta_{\max}$ in our original problem and is naturally small for most datasets (see table 1). this approach to finding parameters is called "deconstruction of intractability".

 theorem 8 confirms this finding by showing the final algorithm.